 - Introductory discussion: "What Is Cancer?"

-- Tours of Koch Institute laboratories led by cancer researchers (for students ages 12 and older)
+- Tours of Koch Institute laboratories led by cancer researchers (for students ages 12 and older, subject to researcher availability)

 - Hands-on classroom activities based on current cancer research projects